Oftentimes, the most difficult challenge to improving our lives is finding out how to motivate ourselves.

-Often the most difficult challenge to improving our life, to making a change, or to implement a plan is finding out how to motivate ourselves to take the first step toward a goal and then to remain constantly motivated.
+What stops us from making a change, or implementing a plan?
+It’s not always easy to take the first step toward a goal and then to remain constantly motivated.

-Or when you are working on one project that is taking lots of your time, how do you stay focused and motivated to keep going until the project is complete?
+Or when you are working on a project that is taking lots of your time, how do you stay focused and motivated to keep going until it’s completed?
 These are not questions with easy answers.

 However, during the teenage years, it is important that you at least begin to explore the topic of motivation and come to some understanding about how you can motivate yourself.

 Start With Your Intentions

-No matter what activity or goal you wish to pursue, there must be an effort to make an intention, to think clearly about what it is you are about to undertake and for what reason.
+No matter what activity or goal you wish to pursue, there must be an effort to set an intention, to think clearly about what it is you are about to undertake and for what reason.

 It is narrated by `Umar ibn Al-Khattab (may Allah be pleased with him) that our beloved Prophet Muhammad (peace and blessings be upon him) said, “The reward of deeds depends upon the intentions, and every person will get the reward according to what he has intended” (Al-Bukhari).